aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-document/work-with-document-properties/_index.md

 The following code example shows how to remove personal information:

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Document-working_with_document_properties-RemovePersonalInformation.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Document-working_with_document_properties-RemovePersonalInformation.py" >}}

 {{% alert color="primary" %}}